DmitryOlshansky/pry-parser/DataPicked.md

 ```
-AliasExpr : ('!'?
-Name)? (':' AliasAtom*)?
+AliasExpr : '!'?
+Name? (':' AliasAtom*)?
 ```
 Name is considered primary alias - by this name it's accessible in the application later on.
 Note that using the same name in one layer of hierarchy means "accumulate".
 Thus 2 atoms aliased to the same name in one layer of declaration would yeild a collection of 2 elements.

 The '!' bit in AliasExpr indicates to alias the entity expresion to the name but to not keep the data.
-Without '!' it's automatically made a field in the declared element.
+Without '!' it's automatically made a field in the declared element iff EntityExp has external entries or contains primary aliases.

-This essentially makes it a deduced vairable just like the ones `AliasAtom` defines.
+With name this essentially makes it a deduced vairable just like the ones `AliasAtom` defines.

 ```
 AliasAtom : Expr '->' Name